 tiller Tiller is a tool that was written in Ruby to build easily-configurable Docker containers.

 I wrote it to solve a problem I had with managing non cloud-native software in containers, and figured others might find it useful too.
 I released it and soon had real users and contributors submitting reports, patches and improvements.
-At the time of writing, it’s had nearly 250,000 downloads from RubyGems, 320 Github stars, 11 pull requests from other developers merged, and over 2,000 lines of documentation written plus many blog posts.
+At the time of writing, it’s had 265,000 downloads from RubyGems, 320 Github stars, 11 pull requests from other developers merged, and over 2,000 lines of documentation written plus many blog posts.

 Oh, and endless confusion because the Helm guys used the “tiller” name for their in-cluster Kubernetes agent in the 2.x days.
 But I used it first, so I get to be all hipster about it ;)